 not even sweating, positioned in front of mirrors so they could stare at themselves and admire their unblemished faces.
 I'm certain secret selfies were happening all around me.

 I was a wreck.
 I had NO interest in seeing what I looked like.

 Finally it ended.

 Old Lady: You made it.
 Pretty soon you can throw away your fat pants.

 Who asked you?
 I seriously wanted to deck her, but I felt so bad for her.
 This burn victim actually believed she looked hot.
 This look has become the norm in Beverly Hills.
 The no- line, flawless skin freak face, held in place with cheek, lip and chin implants.
+Throw in some downy feathers and blood transfusions.
 I sometimes get certain actresses mixed up when they use the same surgeon.

-Ooops.
-Sorry Cindy.
 I'm not against minor cosmetic enhancing, but it's a slippery slope.
-These are all beautiful women in my opinion and should leave themselves alone.
+These are all beautiful women in my opinion and maybe leave themselves alone.
 Aging gracefully is a good thing.

 Walking toward my car, I noticed the old lady meeting up with her husband who did not have face work done and looked like my grandfather.
 I bet in her mind she comes off as the young trophy wife.
 How sad is that?

-Rhonda Talbot on working out with the movie stars.
+Rhonda Talbot on cardio barre and working out with the movie stars.
+Made it home. ^^^